 In the informal economy, working and living conditions are often intertwined.
-Improving working conditions means improving the physical and psychosocial conditions.
+Improving working conditions means improving physical and psychosocial conditions.
 It also means improving the income security of workers, and the interface between their work and their personal, family and community lives.
-Issues such as wage regulation, working time, maternity protection and the work-family balance have traditionally been perceived as largely inapplicable in the informal economy.
+Issues such as wage regulation, working time, maternity protection and work-family balance have traditionally been perceived as largely inapplicable in the informal economy.
 A priority area of action is therefore to demonstrate that this is not the case and to show what can be done.
 Governments have a primary role to play in facilitating transitions to formality.
 Political will and commitment, and the structures and mechanisms for proper governance, are essential.
 Governments have a lead responsibility to provide an enabling environment for sustainable formal enterprises and to extend the coverage of social security, particularly to groups in the informal economy who are currently excluded (Chen and Harvey, 2017).

-Regardless of whether or not we consider informality to be a normal phenomenon that characterizes the Arab countries, and despite considering the transition from the informal to the formal as the rational solution for regulating this sector and reducing the social and economic, political and legal exclusion of informal workers, it is still unclear if the complete formalization of the informal sector in the Arab region is the most suitable path to follow.
+Regardless of whether or not we perceive informality as a normal phenomenon that characterizes the Arab region, and although we consider the transition from informal to formal as the rational solution to regulate this sector and reduce the social, economic, political and legal exclusion of informal workers, it is still unclear if the complete formalization of the informal sector in the Arab region is the most suitable path to follow.
 Bearing in mind the variations that exist across Arab countries in the size and dimension of the informal sector, it becomes necessary for countries of the Arab region to undertake multi-dimensional assessments of the determinants and characteristics of informality.
-This examination has to include the linkages of informality with inequality, poverty, governance structure and political dynamics with a view towards formulating a comprehensive and integrated framework.
-The framework should be based on the ILO's recommendation 204 and shaped by the national specificities and complexities.
+This examination should include the linkages of informality with inequality, poverty, governance structure and political dynamics with a view towards formulating a comprehensive and integrated framework.
+The framework should be based on the ILO's recommendation 204 and shaped by national specificities and complexities.

 In other words, each country needs to find its own formula for regulating the informal sector and devising the requisite mechanisms and monetary and financial initiatives that are in line with its national constituencies.
 The ultimate goal of these policies is to reduce the injustices of the informal sector and promote inclusive and just development.
-Changes of this kind are contingent upon tremendous determination whether at the macro, institutional or sectoral levels.
+Changes of this kind are contingent upon tremendous determination at the macro, institutional and sectoral levels.
 In doing so, however, it is imperative to adopt an approach that fosters dialogue among all stakeholders and close partnership with other non-governmental concerned groups (civil society, NGOs, CBOs, etc.) in a participatory and inclusive manner that ensures that the voices of citizens are taken into consideration throughout the process.